jvanbockryck/nem-catapult-metadata-proposal/README.md

     Example of a prefix of the "defined-id" metadata-namespace: "d-id"

-## Define metadata properties within a metadata space
+## Define metadata properties within a metadata-space
-There should be a transaction to declare metadata properties within a metadata space.
+There should be a transaction to define metadata properties within a metadata-space.

     Example of a property with name being "hash" in the "defined-id": "d-id:hash".

-## Add constraints on a metadata property
+## Add (simple) conditions on a metadata property
-There should be a transaction to add a constraint to a metadata property.
-This would be predefined metadata that would be from the NEM metadata-namespace (with same prefix, being "nem").
+There should be a transaction to add (simple) conditions to a metadata property.

-    Example 1: "nem:isRequired"
+These conditions should be from the NEM metadata-namespace (with same prefix, being "nem") as they will be triggering business logic developed on the NEM Catapult blockchain.

-    Example 2: "nem:isUnique"
+Here are a number of potential types of such conditions:

-    Example 3: "nem:mayBeEmpty"
+    Condition type 1: "nem:isRequired": A transaction will be triggered only of a metadata value is provided Condition type 2: "nem:isUnique": A tranasction will be triggered if a metadata value is unique accross all transactions containing the same metadata.
+This also means that if a new transaction contains the same metadata value, that new transaction will be blocked.

-These are predefined NEM metadata properties that should trigger some internal Catapult business logic.
+    Condition type 3: "nem:mayBeEmpty": A transaction will be triggered if a metadata value is empty

-If these NEM metadata properties are set on user-defined metadata properties, they will trigger this business logic depending on the default settings that can be overwritten in a define-metadata transaction.
+By default, their value is "false" and no business logic will be executed.
-If the default value is "false" (recommended), no business logic will be executed.
-This means that, to activate the business logic, such value should be set to "true".
+The account holder that puts these conditions on a metadata property has the entention of using the business logic, so will has to set their value to "true".